-(3) The child(ren) must be accompanied by a parent or other adult known by the child(ren) during travel, whether by private vehicle or public transportation.
-The mode of transportation shall be selected by the parents after conferring and taking into consideration the distance to be traveled, the comfort of the child(ren), the stress of the type of travel, the safety of the travel and the adult who will accompany the child(ren).
-One parent may deliver and pick up the child(ren) or it may be shared.
+(3) A parent or other adult known by the child (ren) during travel, whether by private vehicle or public transportation must accompany the child (ren).
+The mode of transportation shall be selected by the parents after conferring and taking into consideration the distance to be traveled, the comfort of the child(ren), and the stress of the type of travel, the safety of the travel and the adult who will accompany the child (ren).
+One parent may deliver and pickup the child(ren) or it may be shared.
 The parents select the following: